 What’s it for?

 There is, of course, the question of what you don’t want Baby using it for.
-Even if he is just looking for a game, it’s possible to stumble into some corners of the internet that aren’t made for him.
+Even if they are just looking for a game, it’s possible to stumble into some corners of the internet that aren’t made for them.
 You might want to tell Baby that the internet is something really cool that you want to use together.
 It could help to set aside specific times to use it, like scheduling an hour every Friday to play a game together.

 What are the rules?

 Boundaries can be helpful for children in many ways, and the internet is no exception.
 It’s new territory, and it’s your job to guide Baby through it.
 The rules of internet use are going to be different in every household, but you might consider setting time limits, limiting use to certain websites or programs, or using parental controls.
 Using password protection on computers, smartphones, and tablets can make this a little easier.

 Keeping in mind that rules are different for everyone, you might want to have a conversation with your child about using the internet at friends’ houses or when you’re not around.
 And then maybe follow up with the parents too.
 Parental controls aren’t just digital, after all.

 - “Guidelines for keeping your kids safe.”
 Internet Safety for Kids.
 Goodwill Community Foundation.
 2016.
 Web.